jooonior/tf2-how-to-record-depth/README.md

 ## Changelog

 ### 6. 2.
 2021
+- Rewrote the guide
-- New _ReShade_ shader
+- New ReShade shader
-- Ditched _SourceDemoRender_ and `startmovie`
+- Ditched _SourceDemoRender_, VDMs, `startmovie`
+- Now two ways to record
-- Output encoded with UTVideo - fixed RGB loss again
+- Output encoded with UTVideo - fixed color loss again
+- ffmpeg and ffplay included in the download

 ### 7. 8.
 2020
 - Fixed crash on `startmovie`